 Professional and Career Service Employees

-A. Supervisors should complete performance evaluations for professional and career service employees on the following occasions:
+A. Supervisors are required as part of their responsibilities to complete performance evaluations for professional and career service employees on the following occasions:

 Annual Evaluation.
 Each employee is to be evaluated at least once each fiscal year.
 The Office of Human Resources will provide the exact time line each year.
-The purpose of the annual evaluation is to evaluate the performance of the employee over the past year and to set goals and objectives for the upcoming year.
+The purpose of the annual evaluation is to provide performance feedback to the employee for the past year and to set goals and objectives for the upcoming year.

-However, if the employee's work performance is unsatisfactory, the supervisor may recommend that the employee be placed on conditional status.
-The employee receiving this evaluation is performing below expectations.
+However, if the employee's work performance is unsatisfactory, the supervisor may recommend that the employee be placed on a performance improvement plan (PIP) .
 The employee will be notified of these performance deficiencies and what specific improvements are expected.
-Such an evaluation may require additional training, greater effort, and better understanding between the supervisor and the employee.
-An employee placed on conditional status should be re-evaluated no later than ninety (90) days from the time at which they were placed on conditional status.
+An employee placed on a PIP should be re-evaluated no later than ninety (90) days from the time at which they were placed on the PIP.
 It is recommended that informal or formal evaluation sessions take place at least every thirty (30) days in order to document the employee's progress toward meeting the stated goals and objectives.
-The employee will receive no salary increases while on conditional status and no retroactive pay will be given when the employee is removed from conditional status.

-Professional and career service employees who were hired prior to 1994 and were issued contracts when they were hired will continue to follow the annual contract review process outlined below for Administrative personnel.

-Probationary Evaluation.
-All new Professional and Career Service employees, and current employees who are promoted, demoted, reclassified or transferred to a new position must serve a six-month probationary period.
+Introductory Period Evaluation.
+All new Professional and Career Service employees, and current employees who are promoted, demoted, reclassified or transferred to a new position must complete a six-month introductory period.
 The evaluation shall be given by the immediate supervisor during the fifth month of service following appointment to each new position.
-The evaluation is due in the Office of Human Resources fifteen (15) days before the end of the six-month probationary period.
+The evaluation is due in the Office of Human Resources fifteen (15) days before the end of the six-month introductory period.

-The six-month probationary period may be extended by the supervisor after consultation with the Office of Human Resources, if the supervisor is unable to provide an evaluation due to the fact that the employee has been out of work on extended leave or has been serving on a light duty or reduced duty status.
-The initial probationary period may be extended for a term equivalent to the number of days that the employee has been out of work on extended leave or has been serving on a light duty or reduced duty status.
+The six-month introductory period may be extended by the supervisor after consultation with the Office of Human Resources, if the supervisor is unable to provide an evaluation due to the fact that the employee has been out of work on extended leave or has been serving on a light duty or reduced duty status.
+The initial introductory period may be extended for a term equivalent to the number of days that the employee has been out of work on extended leave.

-If the employee's performance is unsatisfactory, he/she may be released at any time before the last day of the probationary period.
-The Director, Human Resources must be consulted prior to such action being taken.
-No evaluation is prepared for a probationary employee whose employment is not being continued.
+If the employee's performance is unsatisfactory, he/she may be released at any time before the last day of the introductory period.
+The Chief Human Resources and Organizational Development Officer must be consulted prior to such action being taken.
+No evaluation is prepared for an introductory employee whose employment is not being continued.

-Actions to be Recommended Based on Supervisor's Evaluation of a Probationary Employee -
+Actions to be Recommended Based on Supervisor's Evaluation of an Employee in the IntroductoryPeriod

-Satisfactory Completion of Probationary Period Status - This means that the employee is consistently performing his/her duties and responsibilities in a satisfactory or better manner.
+Satisfactory Completion of Introductory Period - This means that the employee is consistently performing his/her duties and responsibilities in a satisfactory or better manner.
 The employee's supervisor will document this recommended action in narrative form on the Performance Review Form (PER-026B).